Kristen Stewart Shaves Her Head After Robert Pattinson Revelation

-Ever since Kristen Stewart and Robert Pattinson broke up, a lot has changed with the actress including her love life.
+Ever since Kristen Stewart and Robert Pattinson broke up, a lot has changed with the actress, including her love life.
 She has become more open about her romance and even admitted to the whole world that she’s gay.
-Just recently, the Twilight star surprised everyone when she shaved off her head and dyed it blonde.
+Just recently, the Twilight star surprised everyone when she shaved her head and dyed it blonde.
 This happened just a few days after talking about her relationship with the 30-year-old actor.

 According to Hollywood Life, Stewart arrived at the premiere of her new movie Personal Shopper with a bold new look.
-The 26-year-old actress has cut her hair short before, but she took it to the next level this time – just like what Demi Moore did on G.I.
+The 26-year-old actress has cut her hair short before, but she took it to the next level this time; just as Demi Moore did on G.I.
 Jane back in 1997.

-Despite shaving off her head, Kristen still added a touch of femininity by wearing a black crop top and trousers that showed off her toned physique.
+Despite shaving her head, Kristen still added a touch of femininity by wearing a black crop top and trousers that showed off her toned physique.
 Celebrity hairstylist CJ Romero shared a selfie with the newly-shaved actress expressing how proud he is of her for doing what she has always wanted.

 When your best friend shaves her head and inspires the shit out of you.
 What a night.
 So happy she finally got what she's wanted for ages!!
 Killed it @bridgetbragerhair @jilliandempsey happy I was there to help also!!!